 So in order for Mang Inasal to boost it’s potential, instead of competing directly with the giant, he should join them.
 There is a saying, if you can’t beat them, join them.
-And the same thing with Jollibee, since Mang Inasal is a threat, even though it is just a fledgling little chick, Jollibee became interested in buying the company.
+And the same thing with Jollibee, since Mang Inasal is a threat, even though it is just a fledgling business that time, Jollibee became interested in buying the company.
 Most businesses do that to demolish the competition whether they will buy their competitor to integrate to their existing business or just to make them disappear into oblivion.

 Injap’s Pain in Letting Go

 Even though the monetary compensation is really huge, I mean HUGE! about 3 billion pesos for a 70% share, if you treat your business like your own child, it is really painful to let go.
 Even a pet dog will break my heart if I’ll give it away even for a large sum of money.
 I think, to Mr. Injap Sia, his business is priceless and according to him his entrepreneurial journey has been a roller coaster ride.
 I think those challenges is the motivating factor that he became very successful.
 With the phenomenal growth of his fast food chain, Mang Inasal with over 300 franchised stores nation wide and 24 company owned, I think it is really hard to sell it while it is really hot in the market.
 In a letter to his “Mang Inasal Family,” Edgar Injap Sia II expressed “deep sadness” like a “father parting with his child” as he hands over the care of the restaurant to the giant corporation.

 Many fans of Injap haven’t seen the last of his genius or should I say luck?
 But as he said himself that we should cruise the days and to learn, learn and learn and should not rush into the next “big things”.
 Because big opportunities will come at the the right time and when that time comes, we are prepared to apply what we have learned.